TapwaveZodiac/novelaiUKB/docs/Using-Attributes.md

 • `Type:` which specifies what type of element it is. (e.g person, place, faction; just like in the Lore Generator's categories, but you can improvise.)

-• `Setting:` which specifies which setting the element is on, in case you are doing a crossover story, or want to specify the tone of the entry.
+• `Setting:` which specifies which setting the element is from, in case you are doing a crossover story, or want to specify the tone of the entry.

 Positioned at the **end** of the entry, before the closing separator, should be: